marcinwiacek/pl1/stage1/readme2.md

 * 32 and 64-bits
 * instructions are 5-bit long, RISC-V 32-bit is 4-bit long (need compacting)
 * data / code pages
+* address counter for separating code (addresses below) from data (addresses above) in the segment.
+Similiar should allow for sharing only segment part in INT

 #Why JavaScript for emulator?
 And not Scheme for example?